toxicmouse7/toxicmouse7/README.md

 ### :man_technologist: About Me :

 - :telescope: I'm a student of Chelyabinsk State University.
-My specialty at the university is computer security.
+My specialty is computer security.

 - :zap: In my free time, I write code for own projets.